 In this stage of analysis, the lender intends to collect as much historical financial data available on the borrower as possible.
 Different factors are evaluated to assess the credit history of the borrower; this includes repayment track of the borrower, financial solvency, cash flow, personal or organizational reputation, etc. In addition to this, other information such as purpose and feasibility of the loan is also collected to have a comprehensive understanding.

 This stage deals with assessing the relevancy and accuracy of information gathered in the initial stage.
 It is carried out to detect any anomalies of false presentation of information by the borrower.
-All relevant documents are also analysed to detect any fraudulent practices.
-Important financial statements of the borrower such as balance sheet, profit and loss statement, cash flow statement, etc. are also analysed to evaluate the ability of the borrower.
-The purpose and relevancy of the project being undertaken are also analysed to compute the feasibility.
+All relevant documents are also analyzed to detect any fraudulent practices.
+Important financial statements of the borrower such as balance sheet, profit and loss statement, cash flow statement, etc. are also analyzed to evaluate the ability of the borrower.
+The purpose and relevancy of the project being undertaken are also analyzed to compute the feasibility.

 Approval or Rejection of the Loan

 The last and final stage is all about decision making.
 A decision is taken by the lending party based on all the information collected and analyzed as to whether it will be profitable to loan out the money to the borrower.
 If the credit risk limit is acceptable by the lending party standards, the loan is granted to the borrower or else it is simply rejected.